j2udev/advent-of-code/2021/1/README.md

 ## Epilogue

 It's always a good time solving these sorts of problems in JavaScript.
-No tedious rules or overly complicated setup, easy to use functional programming!
+No tedious rules or overly complicated setup, just easy to use functional programming!